Metreeler/car_racing/README.md

 ## DDD

+For this project I created a Driven Domain Design diagram available [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/ddd_diagram.png).
+This diagram was created considering that I had won 100 millions euros from Edlich-Investment.
+The company decided that the game was big enough to have its own website and to be available on STEAM.
+While looking on the internet about DDD I also saw that with DDD comes a ubiquitous language description, so I created an explanation of the ubiquitous language of this project [here](https://github.com//Metreeler/car_racing/blob/main/deliverables/ubiquitous_language.md).

 ## Metrics

 In order to get some metrics for this project I used SonarCloud which is an online version on SonarQube.
 SonarQube is a tool to get the metrics of a project such as number of bugs, technical debt, lines of code, etc. SonarCloud allows me to get different metrics and to display the up-to-date version of these metrics thanks to badges.